Rawleigh Williams III: College career

-As a true freshman at Arkansas in 2015, Williams rushed for 254 yards on 56 carries over seven games.
+As a true freshman at Arkansas in 2015, Williams rushed for 254 yards and a touchdown on 56 carries over seven games.
 He missed the final six games of the season after suffering a neck injury.
 Williams returned from the injury in 2016 and took over as the starting running back.
-He ended the regular season with an SEC leading 1,326 yards with 12 touchdowns.
+He ended the regular season with an SEC leading 1,326 yards with 14 touchdowns.
 On May 8, 2017, Williams announced that he was stepping down from football due to an injury he suffered during spring activities.

 Work

-In 2021, Williams was named a partner at the sports division of management company Milk & Honey.
+In 2025, Williams was named Partner at management company Ecos Group after transitioning from Founding Partner at Milk & Honey Sports.

+In 2023, Williams also began as Co-Founder of sip Torne., an award-winning Dallas-based canned espresso martini company.